Azure-Samples/Machine-Learning-Operationalization/README.md

 ## Overview

-You can efficiently operationalize Spark, Tensorflow, CNTK, or Python based machine learning models using the Azure Machine Learning CLI and a Linux Data Science VM.
+You can efficiently operationalize Spark, Tensorflow, CNTK, or Python based machine learning models using the Azure Machine Learning CLI and a Data Science Virtual Machine for Linux.

 The following getting started tutorial walks you through building predictive APIs (both realtime and batch) powered by Spark machine learning models, and deploying them to [HDinsight](https://azure.microsoft.com/en-us/services/hdinsight/) and [Azure Container Service](https://azure.microsoft.com/en-us/services/container-service/) clusters for scale.